pywbem/pywbemtools/docs/pywbemclicommands.rst

 Server info command
 ^^^^^^^^^^^^^^^^^^^

-The server info command gets general information on the server.
-This command returns information on the brand, namespaces, and other reasonable information on the WBEM server:
+The ``server info`` command gets general information on the WBEM server of the :term:`current connection`.

+This includes the brand, version, namespaces, and other reasonable information on the WBEM server.

+The result is displayed using :term:`Table output formats`.

+Example:

 .. code-block:: text